FraLaz1971/cexamples/README.md

 of the executable file name or just the filename if the specific path is included among the paths saved in the list of the PATH environment variable.
-When you run the program on an IDE, the path to the executable file is written in the internal configuration files of the IDE and executed by a subprocess that address the actual executable file.
+When you run the program on an IDE, the path to the executable file is written in the internal configuration files of the IDE (project) and executed by a subprocess that address the actual executable file.
 When you run the executable file at the command prompt of a terminal console, the file is executed typing at the keyboard the executable file name and then pushing enter.
 The following linked tutorial may also help: